vj031206/VJ3-Speech-to-Image/README.md

 ## ✨ Features

   * **🗣️ Multi-Language Support**: Speak in your native language\!
 The app automatically detects the language and translates it.
   * **🖼️ AI Image Generation**: Utilizes a powerful AI model via the Gradio client to create high-quality images from text prompts.
-Used due to discontinuation of MonsterAPI
+Used due to discontinuation of MonsterAPI.
   * **🔴 Live Recording**: A simple "Record" button to capture your voice input directly through your microphone.
   * **🖥️ Modern UI**: Built with Tkinter and styled with ttkbootstrap for a clean and modern user interface.